 The man nodded his head, “Yes, everything should be set.”

 “Good.
 In a few days we’ll give the Human Federation a swift and heavy kick in the balls.”
 The NKR man simply smiled with anticipation.

 Sofie Taske groaned in frustration as she finished the fifth page for her paper in PO 111 – Human Federation Government and Politics.
 The founders of the Human Federation certainly meant well when they crafted the new constitution.
 The First Constitution of the Human Federation was a strange set up designed to keep none of the remains of the global superpowers from gaining too much power.
 It was a direct result of the Allies, Neo Soviets and what remained of the Arab League and African Union not trusting each other.
 In the end it all but put a stranglehold on everything as the four powers were given veto rights much like under the old, defunct United Nations.

 The First Constitution worked out well for its day.
 Even under that system major recovery took place, mostly because the representatives from the former Allies and Neo Soviets worked to make things as equitable as possible.

-Issus was a much warmer world than Earth; and her village of Cadbury was in the tropical region of the planet.
-When it reached autumn in Berlin she started feeling cold.
+Issus was a much warmer world than Terra; and her village of Cadbury was in the tropical region of the planet.
+When it reached autumn in Berlin, she started feeling cold.